 This one employee holiday gift gets its own section because it is so versatile.
 Gift cards apply to any holiday and allow employees the chance to get whatever they want.
 Your team can use a gift card to splurge on something they want or buy gifts for loved ones.
 Instead of getting a gift card for a specific store, we recommend purchasing gift cards online that your employees can use anywhere.

-Effective people management skills include making employees feel valued.
+Giving holiday gifts makes your employees feel valued and can increase engagement.
 There’s no better way to do that than to express your gratitude through a gift.
 No matter what you choose, your company can show your employees you value them by giving them gifts during special holidays throughout the year, recognizing their contributions to the company.
+For more ways to keep your employees’ attention, check out our list of employee engagement ideas.